sosxa/chat-app/README.md

 I'll do nmy best to have it as 2 databases one for google logins one for email users and another for chat logs but if it doesn't work out I won't allow it to eat me alive.

 Also been debating on if I want it to be one huge general chat portal or a website where users can chat with specefic users with the email as their username and make groupchats/private chat rooms.

-I plan on finishing this porject early october